Otto-G/education-python/PythonForEverybody/README.md

 ### Definitions and uses

-To put the two code fragements together they would look like...
+To put the two code fragments together they would look like...

 ```python
 def print_lyrics():